Category

 Just like any other new home construction, your knock down rebuild begins with some serious planning.
 During the pre-construction planning phase, you will meet with your builder to discuss your design concepts and assess your existing property.
 If your property is suitable for a knock down rebuild, the planning phase will move forward, and you’ll have a chance to talk about design requirements, floorplans, finishes, fittings and other inclusions.

 Note that not every property is suitable for a knock down rebuild project.
 For instance, if your house is subject to heritage listing, you may not be able to demolish the property.
-Talk to your builder to find out whether your existing house is suitable for a knock down rebuild.
+You can speak with us directly to determine your suitability for a knock down rebuild project.

 2. Obtain Demolition Approval